Discordi0/Practice/HBT/Machines/Strutted.md

 Q7: What system user is the web application running as on Strutted?

-A:
+A: tomcat

 For this CVE i used this (https://securityvulnerability.io/vulnerability/CVE-2024-53677) and the poc in it.
 To get this to work i had an error that after a long time i resolved.

-Whe i was trying to change the upload directory with ../../shell.jps, it didn't work, it just keep uploading it to where it always does.
+When i was trying to change the upload directory with ../../shell.jps, it didn't work, it just keep uploading it to where it always does.

 ![](../../Img/Pasted%20image%2020250501172041.png)